-The members of our Compensation Committee during 2017 were Messrs.
-Egan (until June 2017), Gawlick (from and after June 2017), Kane, and Krall.
+The members of our Compensation Committee during 2018 were Messrs.
+Gawlick, Kane (until March 2018) and Krall and Ms. Tucci (beginning in March 2018), with Mr. Krall serving as Chair.
 Messrs.
-Egan, Gawlick, Kane, and Krall are not, nor have they ever been, an officer or employee of our company or of any of its subsidiaries, or had any relationship with us requiring disclosure in this proxy statement.
+Gawlick, Kane, and Krall and Ms. Tucci are not, nor have they ever been, an officer or employee of our company or of any of its subsidiaries, or had any relationship with us requiring disclosure in this proxy statement.
 There are no compensation committee interlocks amongst any of our directors.